 (5.4) Consignments sent via Royal Mail may take up to four working days to deliver.
 No claim for lost deliveries will therefore be accepted until at least four working days have passed since dispatch.

 (5.5) The Customer is responsible for arranging for the Goods to be received at the address supplied to the Company.

-(5.7) The Company normally despatches Live Food on Mondays to Thursdays.
-The Company will only despatch Live Food on Fridays, or on days immediately preceeding bank or public holidays or where the Consignment may be subject to delay due to industrial action if specifically requested by a Customer PROVIDING THAT the Company will not be liable for damage to or loss of Live Foods despatched on such days and further that the Customer pays a special delivery fee to be agreed with the Company before despatch.
+(5.7) The Company normally dispatches Live Food on Mondays to Thursdays.
+The Company will only dispatch Live Food on Fridays, or on days immediately preceding bank or public holidays or where the Consignment may be subject to delay due to industrial action if specifically requested by a Customer PROVIDING THAT the Company will not be liable for damage to or loss of Live Foods dispatched on such days and further that the Customer pays a special delivery fee to be agreed with the Company before dispatch.